AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-analytics/index.md

 #### Launch hit delay

 The number of seconds to wait before Analytics launch hits are sent from the SDK.
-Ensure that this setting is set at 5 seconds or greater when using acquisition functionality from the [Mobile Services](../adobe-analytics-mobile-services/) extension.

 ## Add Analytics to your application